gitAjjk/pubFabLab/README.md

 # [InkScape](https://inkscape.org/)
 Use for check & Post processing.
 Be aware that lines are double.
 There is a set of complex paths and a set of a lot of small paths.
+- Group each object
+- Remove slack lines:
+  - Set Text color to someting different
-- Select all
+  - Select all, ungroup
-  - Ungroup, select parts & group
-  - Select a small path, rclick > Select Same : 'Fill and Stroke'.
-Delete, so only 'complex paths' remain
+  - Select a small path/linepiece, rclick > Select Same : 'Fill and Stroke'.
+  - Delete, so only 'complex paths' remain.
 - Take picture of material and use it as scaled background to arrange pieces to fit best
 - [ctrl][l] shows object-tree
 - Put text (CamBam_Stick) with a production-timestamp on every part (use duplicate [ctrl][d])